spastranas/GroupProject/README.md

-# Repository Files and Folders:
+# About This Repository Files and Folders:

 <h2> <mark> &bull; Folders:</mark> </h2>
 <p><b>Resources: </b> contains the Happiness report and datasets required to analize and merge other datasets.</p>